yashsahugtx/skype-docs/Skype/SDN/articles/bye-element-messagetype-complextype-skype-for-business-sdn-interface-2-2-schema-c.md

 (MessageType complexType) (Skype for Business SDN Interface 2.2, Schema "C")

 Event that a Sip call has ended and all media stream terminated.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information